ai-idt/SynthSegNet/README.md

 This is the code repository accompanying our paper **"SynthSegNet: Jointly Learning Image Segmentation and Synthesis Improves Lesion Detection and Unlocks the Value of Unlabelled Data"**

-![Overview of our architecture](overview.png)
+![Overview of our architecture](overview.png) Precisely identifying and segmenting lesions represents a critical challenge in medical image analysis.
+While supervised learning remains the gold standard, it relies heavily on manually labeled data, which is labor-intensive and often limited in availability.

-We propose an innovative dual-headed 3D U-Net architecture featuring two output heads: one for lesion segmentation and another for synthetic MRI sequence generation.
+To allow to use also unlabelled data for training a segmentation model, we propose an innovative dual-headed 3D U-Net architecture featuring two output heads: one for lesion segmentation and another for synthetic MRI sequence generation.
 By sharing weights and employing a coupled loss function, the model leverages supervision from both labeled and unlabeled images through the auxiliary image synthesis task.

 ## Usage
 In order to run our code (```train_synthsegnet.py```), it is essential that you adapt the data dictionary used to load data.
 A detailed example is also found in ```train_synthsegnet.py```.
 In essence: